 Photo: Renee Johnson, at the October 5 opening reception.

-Our curator for the exhibition is Paige Hendricks Russey, a Fort Worth native whose experience in public relations (with special emphasis on performing arts and fine arts) spans four decades.
+Our curator for the exhibition was Paige Hendricks Russey, a Fort Worth native whose experience in public relations (with special emphasis on performing arts and fine arts) spans four decades.
 She is an artist and designer, as well.